FlowFuse/flowfuse/docs/install/configuration.md

 ## File storage

-FlowForge can provide an Object Store to allow "file" to be read/writen from flows.
+FlowForge can provide an Object Store to allow users to read or write a file from flows.

 Option        | Description
 --------------|------------